kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - [ ] Login via social auth (via Supabase) does not seem to be working.
 Part of that seems to be a bug with the latest Supabase library, but I may also have configured my callback URL wrong in Supabase.
 - [ ] Similarly, items that require callbacks, such as "forgot password", are also not working, possibly because it is always redirection to production rather than my local machine for development.
 - [ ] If login is done via a social network, it requires a second landing page for users to enter their usernames.
+- [ ] I want to provide header images for communities, but it might make sense to create the community first before the header image is added.
+Thus, any moderator may change the community header, community headers will have filenames based on the community, etc.

 ### What are the immediate issues you're working on?